Could it be OIC?

 OTC laxatives and OIC

-Feel like you've Tried everything for your OIC?
+Feel like you've tried everything for your OIC?

 Why you may require a specific kind of treatment

-In one survey, ~8 out of 10 patients reported still being constipated from opioids while taking OTC laxatives.
+In one survey, ~8 out of 10 patients reported still being constipated from daily opioids while taking OTC laxatives.

-Glass2 icon
+glass icon

 If OTC laxatives are not working for your OIC, you are not alone